-The entrance fee to Bryce Canyon National Park is $25 per private vehicle.
-The fee for an individual entering by foot, bicycle, motorcycle, or non-commercial group is $12.00 per person.
+The entrance fee to Bryce Canyon National Park is $30/private vehicle.
+The fee for an individual entering by foot, bicycle, motorcycle, or non-commercial group is $15/person.
+Motorcycle entrance is $25/motorcycle.
 Admission is for seven days and includes unlimited use of the Shuttle during it's operating season.
-No refunds are given due to inclement weather.
-Bryce Canyon also accepts current Federal Recreational Lands Passes for admission to the park.
+Refunds will not be given due to inclement weather.
+Bryce Canyon accepts current Federal Recreational Lands Passes for admission to the park.
 Additional information regarding fees at Bryce Canyon, including information about commercial tours, can be found on this page.

 For links to information regarding film and still photography permits, weddings, spreading of ashes, commercial use permits (including bicycle tours, hiking tours, motorcycle tours, and photography/painting workshops), or academic fee waivers, please visit the Permits & Reservations page.

 Reservations for camping and lodging are recommended.
 Camping fees are in addition to entrance fees, and are charged per night.
 A limited number of campsites may be reserved from late May to late September and reservations fill up fast (the remaining campsites are first-come first-served).
 Reservations can be made up to six months in advance.

 The National Park Service has designated the following fee free days for 2015:

 Bryce Canyon National Park will waive the $25 entrance fee during the fee-free periods.
 The entrance stations will be staffed to provide maps, information and to sell annual park passes.

 The waiver does not include other fees such as camping.
 As these fee-free days may be extra busy with traffic and parking congestion, visitors are encouraged to ride the park's free shuttle when available.